ebube-obodo/Hashing-a-file/README.md

     if mode == "generate":
         Hashfile = input("Enter the file path: ")
         validate = filepath(Hashfile)...
-#This is the main function that takes the input form the user
+# The main function receives input from the user.

+# Please continue the code from here as per your requirements.